dopefishh/pympi/README.md

 History
 =======
+- 2014-07-09
+	- Changed the style to pep8 and thus some functions(read all) have changed name
 - 2014-03-24
 	- Fixed a lot of TextGrid bugs and have written a better parser using more regexp
 - 2014-02-17
 	- Started branching
 	- Fixed a few bugs
 - 2014-02-03
 	- Fixed the praat tofile function so that it writes silence intervals (that praat convention)
 - 2014-01-27
 	- Added documentation via pdoc in html and cleaned up some documentation in EafIO.py
 - 2013-12-02
 	- IO is now in a different file, the old tofile is removed because the new one is much better.
 - 2013-11-15
 	- Rewritten the tofile function, the old function is a bit faster but less reliable.
 The old function can still be used by using tofileOLD().